Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Methodology

-In view of these difficulties, in the proposed method we perform high-fidelity simulations on a small number $N^H$ of samples in $\mathcal{D}^H$ to obtain an ensemble $\mathcal{F}^H$.
+In view of these difficulties, we perform high-fidelity simulations on a small number $N^H$ of samples in $\mathcal{D}^H$ to obtain an ensemble $\mathcal{F}^H$.
 Assuming a GP for the prior of the model discrepancy $\delta$ as in Eq.~(\ref{E:priorGP}), the simulation results in ensemble $\mathcal{F}^H$ are then used to obtain the posterior distribution according to Eq.~(\ref{E:postGP}).
 A number $N_c$ of realizations of the discrepancy function are drawn from the posterior distribution to correct the output ensemble $\mathcal{F}^L$ given by the low-fidelity model, with each realization corresponding a corrected ensemble.
 The corrections lead to a set of $N_c$ ensembles, which is denoted as $\{\hat{\mathcal{F}}_k^L\}_{k = 1}^{N_c}$.
 In this case each element in the set is an ensemble $\mathcal{F}_k^L$, where $k = 1, \cdots, N_c$.
 These ensembles are then aggregated to obtain the output uncertainty for the QoI.
-The proposed procedure is illustrated with schematic shown in Fig.~\ref{fig:flowChart}.
-In comparison, the modules enclosed in the dashed box indicate the procedures of the traditional MC method as outlined above.
 As mentioned briefly in the beginning of this section, the multi-model strategy for uncertainty quantification uses data from high-fidelity simulations to construct model discrepancy functions to correct low-fidelity model results.
-This procedure, which is not present in traditional MC methods with single-model approaches, can be considered as an implicit form of model calibration.
-This calibration differs from tradition calibration procedures in two major aspects: (1) it takes into account the errors of calibration data themselves (i.e., the high-fidelity simulation), and (2) it is probabilistic and not deterministic, giving a confidence interval on the model discrepancy based on GP assumptions.
+This procedure, which is not present in traditional MC methods with single-model approaches, can be considered implicit model calibration.
+This calibration differs from tradition calibration procedures in two major aspects: (1) it takes into account the errors of calibration data themselves (i.e., the high-fidelity simulation), and (2) it is probabilistic instead of deterministic, considering the interpolation uncertainties of the model discrepancy based on GP assumptions.